justin-chizer/terraform-aks/README.md

 ## Goals of this repo
- - [x] Infrastructure is set up using Terraform 0.12.24, azurerm provider 2.7.0, and Azure CLI 2.4.0
+ - [x] Infrastructure is set up using Terraform 0.12.24, azurerm provider 2.7.0, and Azure CLI 2.4.0.
  - [x] Create two VNets with their own subnet.
-(Make sure the cidr range does not overlap)
+(Make sure the cidr range does not overlap).
- - [x] Deploy an AKS cluster into one of the VNets
+ - [x] Deploy an AKS cluster into one of the VNets.
- - [x] Deploy a Debian VM into the other VNet
+ - [x] Deploy a Debian VM into the other VNet.
- - [x] Set up Azure Bastion to connect to the Debian VM
+ - [x] Set up Azure Bastion to connect to the Debian VM.
- - [x] Demonstrate the Debian VM is able to reach a node in AKS
+ - [x] Demonstrate the Debian VM is able to reach a node in AKS.
- - [x] Have GitHub Actions deploy the infrastructure with statefiles in the appropriate backend Azure Storage Account
+ - [x] Have GitHub Actions deploy the infrastructure with statefiles in the appropriate backend Azure Storage Account.
  - [ ] Find the best way to store Azure Credentials.
 Azure KeyVault or GitHub Secrets?
+ - [ ] Use Terraform Modules as much as possible to simplify main.tf
+ - [ ] Have a full dev to prod process with GitHub Actions and seperate statefiles.
- - [ ] Improve the README
+ - [ ] Improve the README.